 This new student program is a partnership between the Samuel Bak Museum: The Learning Center and the Institute for Holocaust Education.

-School groups are encouraged to visit the Samuel Bak Museum: The Learning Center on select dates, when a local Holocaust survivor or liberator will share their testimony.
+School groups are encouraged to visit the Samuel Bak Museum: The Learning Center on select dates, when a local Holocaust survivor, liberator or 2G (Second Generation) will share their testimony.

 The program is designed for students in grades 6-12, and generally runs from 9:00 a.m. until 2:00 p.m.